Slowly but steadily, Eric Church has become everyone’s favourite rebel.

 Rowdy yet sensitive, a lover and a fighter, a thinker and a drinker, the singer-songwriter hasn’t put a foot wrong since; through albums The Outsiders, Mr Misunderstood and Desperate Man, right up to his 2021 triple-release Heart & Soul, recorded across just 28 days.

-We took a definitive – and occasionally subjective – look back at the very best of The Chief’s songs.
+We take a definitive – and occasionally subjective – look back at the very best of The Chief’s songs.

 Let’s start at the end, with this stuttering, swaggering instant classic from the Soul section of Church’s 2021 triple album.
 The perfect showcase for Joanna Cotten's vocals as they dovetail with Church in pure abandon – like all the other brand-new songs, it was written and recorded in one day.